ViscousTests/website/content/docs/thought-experiments/random-ideas.md

 This will let the water flowing through the pipe heat your towel so it's nice and warm when you go to dry off.

+### Upside Down Keyboard

+Put your keyboard and mouse underneath your desk and use them with your palms facing up.
+This might help with RSI or at least would be a funny joke to surprise coworkers with.

 ## Amusing